MicrosoftDocs/connected-spaces/articles/how-cs-works.md

 [!INCLUDE[banner](includes/banner.md)]

-[Dynamics 365 Connected Spaces](index.md) consists of the Connected Spaces web app, an Azure cloud service, Microsoft Dataverse, and camera hardware that you install at your store.
+[Dynamics 365 Connected Spaces](index.md) consists of the Connected Spaces web app, an Azure cloud service, Microsoft Dataverse, and camera hardware that you install in your store.

 ![Illustration of retail store, Azure cloud service and Power Platorm components.](media/how-connected-spaces-works.jpg "Illustration of retail store, Azure cloud service and Power Platform components")